 IHDAccess Forgivable

-The IHDA Access Forgivable program is a statewide program that offers qualified first-time and repeat homebuyers a 30-year fixed-rate mortgage and a second forgivable home loan to pay for down payments, closing costs, or both.
+The IHDA Access Forgivable program is a statewide program that offers qualified home buyers a 30-year fixed-rate mortgage and a second forgivable loan to pay for down payments, closing costs, or both.
+Annual mortgage considerations are part of the financial situation assessment for eligibility.

-Qualified participants of this program may use this benefit in various mortgage loans, including USDA, VA, and FHA loans.
+Qualified participants of this program may use this benefit in various mortgage loans, including USDA, VA, and FHA loans which are backed by the Federal Housing Administration.
 Some of the essential details of this program are:

 IHDAccess Deferred